-NORTH STAR CHAPTER BMW Car Club of America BYLAWS
+NORTH STAR CHAPTER BMW Car Club of America Bylaws

 Article 1.
-Name
+Name and Address

 Article 2.
 Purpose

-Insofar as permitted to corporations under the terms of Minnesota Statutes Chapter 317A, to promote interest in motoring, touring activities, and to encourage safe and skillful driving classes, publications, and activities related to motor touring.
+Insofar as permitted to corporations under the terms of Minnesota Statutes Chapter 317A, to promote interest in motoring, touring activities, and to encourage safe and skillful driving education, publications, and activities related to motor touring.

 Article 3.
-Location
+Obligations and Indebtedness